-The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredits pathologists' assistant master's degree programs.
+- Check that the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) has accredited the school's program.
 Students will need to graduate from an accredited master's program in order to sit for the Pathologists' Assistant examination.
-Applicants should ensure that the selected program meets these requirements and adequately prepares them in the necessary topics.

 Master's Degree in Pathology Assistant Studies